Policy

 Actions:

-2. 2026:To ensure that all staff involved in procurement have received sustainability training
+2. 2027: Ensure all staff involved in procurement have received sustainability training

-3. 2027: To achieve 80% of Group spend with suppliers who have signed up to the Group’s Sustainable Procurement Policy.
+3. 2028: Achieve 80% of Group spend with suppliers who have signed up to the Group’s Sustainable Procurement Policy

 Actions: